preneond/IBMCloud-Kubernetes-helloworld/README.md

 Hello World!
 ```

-and that's it 🎉🎉🎉.
+and that's it, your app is now available online.
 Now you know everything to deploy your own app on Kubernetes.
+(Hint: you can test to connect it on your mobile phone)

 ![](https://i.imgur.com/QdZZKDm.gif?1)